godaddy/split-node-serializer/README.md

 //</script>
 ```

-**Note:** Though this is an async method, there will only be a Split.io API call if you are calling this method with a unique `splits` parameter.
+**Note:** Though this is an async method, there will only be a Split.io API call if you are passing in a unique `splits` parameter that this instance's method has not received before.

 ## Testing